 Prepare for an objection and it will feel less like a threat.
 Not only does your brain process your thoughts more efficiently, but you are also more likely to be able to pull an effective response from your memory banks and handle the objection like a pro.
 Preparation leads to the sale.

 Focus on Things You’re Doing Well

-It’s easy to dwell on what we’re doing wrong.
-Too much time spent thinking about negatives can erode confidence.
+It’s easy to dwell on what we’re doing wrong and spend too much time thinking about negatives that can erode confidence.
 We can create confidence when we pay attention to our successes, including the little ones we often overlook.
-This requires conscious effort.
 Look for and make note of what you do well – your skills, abilities, talents and attributes.
 Practice doing this weekly, daily, and on the fly.